-A St. Louis County judge on Wednesday afternoon was set to preside over a hearing in a lawsuit filed against Bailey’s emergency rule.
+A St. Louis County judge on Wednesday presided over a hearing in a lawsuit filed against Bailey’s emergency rule.
 The lawsuit, filed in St. Louis County, includes a Boone County family with a 15-year-old transgender daughter as a plaintiff.

 The lawsuit being litigated by Lambda Legal, ACLU of Missouri and Bryan Cave Leighton LLP aims to put a temporary restraining order on the rule that is set to take effect Thursday.
 That would block the rule from going into effect while the lawsuit is being considered.